Frequently Asked Questions

 Will this prepare my child for kindergarten?

 A Forest Preschool gives a child an opportunity to develop many skills in preparation for Kindergarten.
-Some of these skills include problem-solving, critical thinking, divergent thinking, love of learning, creativity, imagination, willingness to take appropriate risk, peer communication, emotional resilience, high perseverance, low frustration levels, teamwork, and cooperation.
-We believe that if children are given what they need at ages 2, 3 and 4, they will naturally be prepared for what is to come at 5, 6, and 7.
+Some of these skills include problem-solving, critical thinking, divergent thinking, love of learning, creativity, imagination, willingness to take appropriate risk, peer communication, emotional resilience, high perseverance, bravery, low frustration levels, teamwork, and cooperation.
+We believe that if children are given what they need at ages 2, 3 and 4, they will naturally be prepared for what is to come at 5, 6, and 7, depending on when families decide their child is ready for more structured and curriculum based programs (ie, traditional schooling, and/or homeschooling)

 -